 The 2021 Courthouse Lighting Ceremony is Tuesday, Nov.
-23rd at 7 p.m. where we will honor our HEALTHCARE and ESSENTIAL WORKERS
+23rd at 7 p.m. where we will honor Pueblo's

-with a fireworks show coordinated to music and a 35-foot Christmas tree decorated with thousands of LED lights in the Courthouse Rotunda.
+with a fireworks show coordinated to music and a beautiful Courthouse Christmas tree decorated with thousands of LED lights.

 The Courthouse Lighting Ceremony is funded with private money.